Uber drivers to get workers' rights in the UK | DW | 16.03.2021

 Since its inception in 2009, Uber has increasingly faced opposition from traditional taxi operators, while trade unions have often criticized the company for undercutting existing players, leading to protests from taxi drivers and disgruntled workers.

-In addition, regulatory and legal challenges have forced the Silicon Valley-based company to pull out of some cities and countries.
+In addition, regulatory and legal challenges have forced the Silicon Valley-based company to pull out of some cities and countries, such as China, where it was squeezed out of the ride-sharing market place by Chinese firm Didi.

 jsi/msh (AFP, Reuters)